“What’s the difference between hearing and listening?”

 I use Speak Selection on iOS more than Text to Speech on macOS because I do most of my initial typing or dictating on iPhone.
 Speak Selection isn’t enabled by default on iOS, but it’s easy to enable (see screenshots above).

 Samantha is the default reading voice on iOS, but I changed mine to “Siri Female” which sounds fantastic!
-When iOS 13’s Neural text to speech ships in the fall, Siri will sound even more natural when speaking longer sentences since the voice will be 100% generated by software.
+With iOS13’s Neural text to speech, Siri now sounds even more natural when speaking longer sentences since the voice is 100% generated by software.

 You just learned the hack that I use all the time to edit and proofread blog posts with Text to Speech (macOS) and Speak Selection (iOS).
 Try having your devices read your writing to you!
 If you're in an environment where you can’t listen, use a pair of earphones.